StackVista/stackstate-docs/use/views/k8s-custom-views.md

 In other words, you can create a custom view by saving a [kubernetes view](k8s-views.md) or an [explore view](k8s-explore-views) with your own settings (filters, visualization options, view settings, timeline configuration) to bookmark a part of your topology that's of particular interest to you or your team.

+{% hint style="info" %}
-By default, custom views will be visible to all users, these can be secured by a StackState administrator if required.
+By default, custom views will be visible to all users, these can be secured by a **StackState administrator** if required.
+{% endhint %}

 ![Custom view](../../.gitbook/assets/k8s/k8s-custom-view.png)